HazelnutParadise/insyra/README.md

 Provides statistical functions for data analysis, including skewness, kurtosis, and moment calculations.

 ### **[parallel](/Docs/parallel.md)**
 Offers parallel processing capabilities for data manipulation and analysis.
+Allows you to execute any function and automatically wait for all goroutines to complete.

 ### **[plot](/Docs/plot.md)**